For Marketo teams

 How it works

-How Modular Mail works with Marketo
+Modular Mail alongside Marketo

-Template conversion service
+Template conversion service →

 2. Marketing builds campaigns

-• Content fields only, no code visible to the marketer
+• Content fields only, no code visible

 • Drag-and-drop module reordering

-• AI copy assistant for generating and refining text
+• AI Copy Assistant for text fields

-• AI alt text for accessibility
+• AI Alt Text for accessibility

-• Real-time desktop and mobile preview
+• Live desktop and mobile preview

 3. Export to Marketo